 We were looking for a solution that could be global, which was extremely hard to find.
 Carrot was the only one that was able to support that.

-The Momentive team wanted to find an inclusive benefit that would meet the needs of all employees.
+The SurveyMonkey team wanted to find an inclusive benefit that would meet the needs of all employees.
 Fertility benefits that rely on the medical definition of infertility or only provide IVF exclude LGBTQ+ people and single-intending parents looking to form families in other ways.
-In addition to IVF, Carrot provides support for fertility preservation, donor-assisted reproduction, adoption, and gestational carrier services (commonly referred to as surrogacy).
+In addition to IVF, Carrot provides support for fertility preservation, donor-assisted reproduction, adoption, and gestational surrogacy.
 The breadth of Carrot’s options would benefit Momentive recruitment and retention efforts — for example, only 17% of companies with 500 employees or more offer assistance for adoption.

 “The market is always changing, and we need to stay relevant and competitive to attract and retain talent,” said Fernandez.
 “Offering Carrot helps us meet that goal.”

 It was also key that the solution solve a gap in fertility coverage for their entire employee population — not just those in certain locations.

 “We were looking for a solution that could be global, which was extremely hard to find,” said Fernandez.
 “Carrot was the only one that was able to support that.”

 Carrot’s global network of more than 55 supported countries, native language support for eight languages, and deep knowledge base of cultural norms aligned with SurveyMonkey’s Diversity and Inclusion (D&I) initiatives as well, Fernandez said.
 SurveyMonkey has employees in 9 countries around the world, and offering benefits parity was important to them.